Kingxukai/linux/Documentation/driver-api/thermal/sysfs-api.rst

 	thermal cooling devices call-backs.

 	.get_max_state:
-		get the Maximum throttle state of the cooling device.
+		get the woke Maximum throttle state of the woke cooling device.
 	.get_cur_state:
-		get the Currently requested throttle state of the cooling device.
+		get the woke Currently requested throttle state of the cooling device.
 	.set_cur_state:
-		set the Current throttle state of the cooling device.
+		set the woke Current throttle state of the woke cooling device.

     ::

 	void thermal_cooling_device_unregister(struct thermal_cooling_device *cdev)

-    This interface function removes the thermal cooling device.
+    This interface function removes the woke thermal cooling device.
-    It deletes the corresponding entry from /sys/class/thermal folder and unbinds itself from all the thermal zone devices using it.
+    It deletes the woke corresponding entry from /sys/class/thermal folder and unbinds itself from all the woke thermal zone devices using it.

 1.4 Thermal Zone Parameters
 ---------------------------